Riche Holmes Grant

 Share a quote/scripture/song that motivates you?

 “Closer” by Goapele.
 I fell in love with this song shortly before I had Riley, and true to the song’s lyrics, everything that’s happened in my life since then has moved me “closer to my dreams.”

-Thank you, Riche, for stopping by the Real Wife Movement to share your story and to motivate us.
+Thank you, Richie, for stopping by the Real Wife Movement to share your story and to motivate us.
 We applaud you!

-Family, make sure you visit Riche’s website or contact her via social media.
+Family, make sure you visit Richie’s website or contact her via social media.